awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 ## Connecting from the MySQL command\-line client \(unencrypted\)<a name="USER_ConnectToMariaDBInstance.CLI"></a>

 **Important**
 Only use an unencrypted MySQL connection when the client and server are in the same VPC and the network is trusted\.
-For information about using encrypted connections, see [Connecting from the MySQL command\-line client with SSL \(encrypted\)](#USER_ConnectToMariaDBInstanceSSL.CLI)\.
+For information about using encrypted connections, see [Connecting from the MySQL command\-line client with SSL/TLS \(encrypted\)](mariadb-ssl-connections.md#USER_ConnectToMariaDBInstanceSSL.CLI)\.

 To connect to a DB instance using the MySQL command\-line client, enter the following command at a command prompt on a client computer\.
 Doing this connects you to a database on a MariaDB DB instance\.
 Substitute the DNS name \(endpoint\) for your DB instance for *`<endpoint>`* and the master user name that you used for *`<mymasteruser>`*\.
 Provide the master password that you used when prompted for a password\.